RedHeartSecretMan/PythonProject/MobileSAM/README.md

   <img src="assets/logo2.png?raw=true" width="99.1%" />
 </p>

-# Faster Segment Anything (MobileSAM)
+# Faster Segment Anything (MobileSAM) and Everything (MobileSAMv2)
+:pushpin: MobileSAMv2, available at [ResearchGate](https://www.researchgate.net/publication/376579294_MobileSAMv2_Faster_Segment_Anything_to_Everything) and [arXiv](https://arxiv.org/abs/2312.09579.pdf), replaces the grid-search prompt sampling in SAM with object-aware prompt sampling for faster **segment everything(SegEvery)**.

-:pushpin: MobileSAM paper is available at [ResearchGate](https://www.researchgate.net/publication/371851844_Faster_Segment_Anything_Towards_Lightweight_SAM_for_Mobile_Applications) and [arXiv](https://arxiv.org/pdf/2306.14289.pdf).
+:pushpin: MobileSAM, available at [ResearchGate](https://www.researchgate.net/publication/371851844_Faster_Segment_Anything_Towards_Lightweight_SAM_for_Mobile_Applications) and [arXiv](https://arxiv.org/pdf/2306.14289.pdf), replaces the heavyweight image encoder in SAM with a lightweight image encoder for faster **segment anything(SegAny)**.

-:pushpin: **Support for ONNX model export**.
+**Support for ONNX model export**.
 Feel free to test it on your devices and share your results with us.

-:pushpin: **A demo of MobileSAM** running on **CPU** is open at [hugging face demo](https://huggingface.co/spaces/dhkim2810/MobileSAM).
+**A demo of MobileSAM** running on **CPU** is open at [hugging face demo](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
 Stayed tuned for a new version with more features!
 You can also run a demo of MobileSAM on [your local PC](https://github.com/ChaoningZhang/MobileSAM/tree/master/app).

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Thank you all!)
 * **2023/07/03**: [joliGEN](https://github.com/jolibrain/joliGEN) supports MobileSAM for faster and lightweight mask refinement for image inpainting with Diffusion and GAN.